-The Federal National Council (FNC) of the United Arab Emirates (UAE) is one of the UAE’s five federal authorities, as established by the Constitution.
-Its first session was opened on 2 December 1972.
+The Federal National Council (FNC) of the UAE is one of the country’s five federal authorities, as established by the Constitution.
+Its first session opened on December 2, 1972.
 The FNC’s official mandate is to provide for public debate of legislation.
-Furthermore, the FNC discusses proposals and plans of various federal ministries, entities and public institutions.
+The FNC also discusses the proposals and plans of federal ministries, entities and public institutions.

-- Since 2006, one-half of FNC members have been elected to serve four-year terms (the other half of the body is comprised of officials who have been appointed by the Ruler’s Court of the UAE’s seven Emirates).
+- Since 2006, half of FNC members have been elected to serve four-year terms (the other half of the body is comprised of officials who have been appointed by the Ruler’s Court of the UAE’s seven emirates).

 The FNC sessions, held in Abu Dhabi, are open to the public, except in exceptional closed sessions, which must be approved by a majority vote of the Council.